 Another reason could be that sometimes a Data Analyst is viewed as the “cheap” version of a Data Scientist.
 Companies might think that an analyst could be hired for a lower salary and taught data science skills and methods on the job.
 Could these be the reasons for increased interest in Data Analysts?

 We think not.
 It’s more likely that the role of Data Analyst has finally become ubiquitous across industries and companies of all sizes.

 Why is this?
 Whereas a decade ago data used to be gathered up solely by individuals for analysis, today it is gathered and collected by both people and machines.
 Now the machines do more and more gathering every day, so more and more people are needed to manage and make sense of all this data.
 Data Scientists alone can’t do this job anymore.
 Plus, they’re expensive.

-Because of this phenomenon, we’re seeing the rise of the Data Analyst.
+Because of this phenomenon, we’re seeing the rise of the Data Analyst and the need for data literacy skills.
 Many studies, in fact, predict this role to be THE job of the future.

 In 2018 the World Economic Forum published its predictions for the future workforce through 2022.
 In it, the WEF identified that by 2022, 85% of companies will have adopted big data and analytics technologies.
 WEF also found that 96% of companies were definitely planning or likely to plan to hire new permanent staff with relevant skills to fill future big data analytics related roles.

 As a result, the “new role” of Data Analyst is forecast to be one of the most in-demand jobs by 2022.
 Since then, other sources such as LinkedIn, Glassdoor, US Bureau of Labor and Robert Half have confirmed this to be the case as well.